 The music and art of Stefan Fraunberger draws on the language of things to focus the in-between.
 His work spans composition, installation, writing, solo and ensemble performance, as well as works for theatre and screen.

-Stefan Fraunberger engages with the possibilities of material and liminal qualities.
-His exploration of biospheric counterpoints and uncanny agencies relates various instruments, actors, techniques and sciences to generate future-oriented perspectives beyond nature and culture.
-Stefan creates, translates and investigates fields involving augmented church organs, electro-acoustic realms, hammered dulcimers, voices, horns, pre-modern writing and structural recycles of aged frescos depicting hereafter: The drama of states becomes a response to present alienations.
+Stefan Fraunberger engages with the possibilities of material compositions and liminality, the thin line between being Radical and Naive.
+Counterpointing the uncanny he relates various instruments, actors, techniques and sciences to generate future-oriented perspectives beyond nature and culture.
+Stefan creates, translates and investigates composted church-organs, electro-acoustic realms, augmented voices, strings, horns and structural recycles:

 BACKGROUND Fraunberger studied electro-acoustic music and the humanities.
 He has written a thesis on liminality in the context of premodern sufi-scholar Ibn Arabi including Arabic-German translations of key passages.
 Stefan has studied several tongues and dialects.
 Having published articles and texts about "the progress of things being left behind", "language composing states" as well as about watersheds, his interdisciplinary approach is influenced by the ontological turn, philosophy of science and materiality.
 Stefan was awarded composition scholarships from the federal ministry of Austria and from the city of Vienna.